liquibase/liquipy/README.md

       rollback: |
         DROP TABLE happy;

 This changelog contains only one changeset.
 The id of the changeset is `1`.
 The `author`, `comment`, `sql`, and `rollback` properties of the changeset are **required**.
 The `tag` property is _optional_, but when present will create a navigable point within the entire changelog that is easy to rollback to.
 This tag usually corresponds directly with the version of the software product the database schema is associated with.
+The value of the tag can be any string.
+To use a value such as `0.1`, you should enter this in quotes so it is not interpreted as a number (as seen in the additional sample below).

+Here is another changelog with multiple changesets, comments, and more whitespace:

+    # Sample migration 2
+    2:
+      author: Rocky Racoon
+      comment: Creating sad table.

+      sql: |

+        CREATE TABLE `sad` (
+          `sadGuid` char(36) NOT NULL DEFAULT '',
+          PRIMARY KEY (`sadGuid`)
+        ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

+      rollback: |

+        DROP TABLE sad;

+    # Sample migration 3
+    3:
+      author: Richard Smoker
+      comment: Adding grumpy column
+      tag: "0.2"

+      sql: |

+        ALTER TABLE happy ADD `grumpy` BOOL;

+      rollback: |

+        ALTER TABLE happy DROP grumpy;

 ##### Changelog Includes